 Course Description: The Seminar meets once weekly, complementing the semester of student teaching.
 It is an integral facet of the student teaching experience and will serve both as a forum for sharing ideas, concerns, problems and solutions as well as a means of preparation for effective teaching.
 Current issues in math education will be discussed and membership in a professional organization will be required.
 At the completion of the course, a portfolio, a work sample and a dispositions essay will have been required.
 Lesson plans will be turned in or emailed each week for lessons taught the previous week.
 Use of the lesson plan template distributed in class is required.
 Attendance at the seminar is mandatory and will be recorded.
-An exit interview will be held at the end of the semester (either individually or as a group).
+More than one unexcused absence will result in one letter grade drop per absence with 3 or more resulting in a maximum grade of a C. An exit interview will be held at the end of the semester (either individually or as a group).